jeffreylanters/unity-entity-component-system/README.md

   // Event trigger when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {

-    entity.dontTouchMe = true;
+    // Modify all the properties on the component entity. entity.dontTouchMe = true;

-    // Get access no anyother component on an entity. this.GetComponentOnEntity<AttackComponent> (entity, attackComponent => {
+    // Get access no another component on an entity. this.GetComponentOnEntity<AttackComponent> (entity, attackComponent => {
       attackComponent.strenght = 10;
     });